How I saved lives of two kids

 During all our extensive travel, there were two instances when I felt like a hero.
 I saved the lives of two kids.
 These stories could end tragically for the two families with small children if by the will of fate I was not in the right place at the right time.

-Don’t be distracted when you travel
+Don’t be distracted when you travel, especially with small children

 This advice applies to people of any age, and especially to the parents of young children.
 Vacation is a time when people are relaxed.
 It can make them careless.

 While in a foreign country, travelers are distracted by new experiences, by meeting new people, and sometimes they allow themselves to drink more alcohol than usual.

 They become unfocused, distracted and therefore make mistakes.
 Travelers might lose their belongings, money or passports.

 Of course, the most nerve-racking incident that could happen to any parent is losing their children in crowded places.
 There are many ways to prevent that.

 At airports, train stations, malls, and busy attractions, parents can use a GPS tracking device, strapped to the child’s belt or shoe.
 They can also write their name and phone number on the child’s arm, or dress children in colorful clothes, so they’re easily spotted in a crowd.

 Unfortunately, some parents forget to keep their kids supervised at all times.
 On airplanes, I witnessed small children wandering down the aisles, while their parents were asleep.
 You cannot lose a child on the plane, but what if a toddler walks into a galley where they keep hot coffee?

 On one of Carribean cruises, we visited hotel Atlantis on Paradise Island in the Bahamas.
 We were walking on the beach.
 It was breezy, and the waves from the Atlantic Ocean were quite high, some of them reaching far inland.
 There were many people on the beach, including lots of children.